How to Perform Account Segmentation and Prioritization

-When you organize your list of target accounts, it’s essential to segment accounts by key characteristics—potential to convert, highest revenue, engagement, model fit – so that your teams understand which are the highest priority.
+When organizing your list of target accounts, the key is to segment them by certain key characteristics – such as potential to convert, revenue, engagement, and model fit – so your teams understand which accounts are the highest priority (and why).

-As you go through the tiering process, you identify your highest priority accounts (Tier 1), medium priority accounts (Tier 2), and low priority accounts (Tier 3).
-These accounts are visualized using a pyramid—with fewer Tier 1 accounts at the top and a larger amount of Tier 3 accounts at the bottom.
+Moving through the process of account segmentation and tiering allows you to identify your high priority accounts (Tier 1), medium priority accounts (Tier 2), and low priority accounts (Tier 3).
+This can be thought of as a pyramid – there should be a select few Tier 1 accounts at the top, and more lower-priority accounts towards the bottom.

-According to the State of Account Based Revenue Engine report, companies that implement ABM achieve 99% higher engagement with target accounts, 80% improved win rates and 73% larger deal sizes.
-But these strong performances hinge on teams executing ABM properly – and segmentation is a key component of doing it right.
+According to the State of Account-Based Revenue Engine Report, providers that implement an account-based marketing strategy typically see 99% higher engagement rates within their target account list, 80% improved win rates, and 73% larger deal sizes.
+Still, these strong performances hinge on teams executing ABM properly – and account segmentation is a key driver of success.

 With traditional forms of marketing, teams experienced a problem that looked like: